 MeetEdgar: This social media sharing tool helps us schedule tweets and Facebook messages and graphical posts with just a few clicks.
 It builds up a database of blog content, recommended articles, quotes and graphics you want to share on your social media profiles, and publishes for you on a regular schedule… It’s amazing how much time it’s saved us on social media!

-AccessAlly: If your business runs on Infusionsoft, Ontraport, ActiveCampaign, or ConvertKit, and you plan to release more than one digital product or online course… then you need AccessAlly.
+AccessAlly: If your business runs on Infusionsoft, Ontraport, ActiveCampaign, ConvertKit, or Drip, and you plan to release more than one digital product or online course… then you need AccessAlly.
 You can set up several online courses inside one simple members area, and bring in the affiliate referral details, client payment, and so much more all under one roof.

 Google Analytics: Ahhh, if there is one free tool I can’t live without it’s this one.
 Having Google Analytics installed on your WordPress site means you’ll know who is coming to your website, how long they stay, where they came from, and whether they joined your list and bought or not.
 This is all priceless information!